Lab’s Math and Science Academy seeks partnership school

 One goal of this partnership school is to sustain a community of learners (students, teachers, and parents) who are engaged in their work and who think critically and deeply about the world around them.
 But the purpose of the partnership stretches beyond the classroom and beyond an academic year.
 “We want to develop a model for elementary education where pre-service teachers, in-service teachers, and principals have opportunities to continually improve their practices,” Merker says.
 “We want to provide a model of best practices and innovation for educators that can be used long-term.”

-The selected elementary school not only be the physical location for these goals to unfold but will also be will be invited to participate in grant-funded, educational research and to collaborate with MSA and higher education faculty.
+The selected elementary school will not only be the physical location for these goals to unfold but will also be invited to participate in grant-funded, educational research and to collaborate with MSA and higher education faculty.

 Working with MSA, the selected institution of higher education will collaborate with elementary school staff in developing programs, teaching courses, mentoring teacher candidates, and guiding research.
 “We are hopeful that teachers will further their education at the partnership school,” Merker says.
 “This is a real opportunity to develop educational best practices and have a lasting impact on the future of education in Northern New Mexico.”